Search by Keyword

 Other overdubs included John’s flamboyant organ solo on a 1964 Vox Continental, complete with the clicking of the keys during his Jerry Lee Lewis-like glissandos in the seventh and eighth measures.
 Even though the solo was performed later as an overdub, this doesn’t stop Paul from exclaiming in the rhythm track “tear it up, John”.
 Ringo then added some enthusiastic bongo playing during the first and second verses as well as the during the song's conclusion.

-Interestingly, two sets of background vocals were recorded as overdubs on “I’m Down.”
+Interestingly, two different sets of background vocals were recorded as overdubs on “I’m Down.”
 The most discernible are the answering harmonies from John and George during the fifth-through-tenth measures of each verse, namely with the lyrics “I’m really down, down on the ground,” as well as the accented words “how can you laugh” that are sung in the thirteenth measure.
-These vocals are also repeated throughout the conclusion as the song fades away.
+These identical vocals are also repeated throughout the conclusion as the song fades away.

 The second set of overdubbed background vocals, which can be heard very clearly when the stereo mix of the song is played out-of-phase, encompass John singing the word “down” in bass notes followed immediately by George and Paul harmonizing the same word in a slightly higher register.
 These are always performed at the same time as the first set of background vocals which adds a vocal depth that compensates for the absence of a second guitar in the song.
 All in all, within about an hour-and-a half (4 to 5:30 pm), it appears obvious that The Beatles had a “pretty darn good” time recording this song.